How to Become a NALFO Officer

 These are the official descriptions in the NALFO bylaws, but in practice the roles are less formal.
 NCSL staff will notify offices of meetings and take notes as necessary, and all banking and accounting will also be done through NCSL.
 The NALFO Executive Committee will help move NALFO business forward in accordance with the agenda of the president and the broader LSCC, assist in brainstorming programming for meetings, and advise and make decisions on other issues as they arise.

-While the secretary and treasurer do not automatically move into the next position up, they typically do by tradition.
+While the secretary and treasurer do not automatically move up into the next position, they typically do by tradition.
 Please keep in mind when putting your name forward that the president and president-elect also serve on NCSL’s Legislative Staff Coordinating Committee.

 More About NCSL’s Legislative Staff Coordinating Committee (LSCC)